Simulation Distillation: Pretraining World Models in Simulation for Rapid Real-World Adaptation: Experiments

 \subsection{Analyzing Real-World Predictions and Effects on Planning}

-The planner used by \Method\ can only improve behavior if it can reliably distinguish trajectories with high and low returns.
+The planner can only improve behavior if it can reliably distinguish trajectories with high and low returns.
 This requires both accurate dynamics predictions and successful transfer of reward and value models.
-We examine value transfer in \cref{fig:value}, which plots predicted values over time for successful and failed trajectories, both collected with teleoperation from the same initial condition.
-For the successful rollout, predicted value increases consistently over time, while remaining lower for the failed trajectory.
-Thus the transferred encoder $E_\theta$ and value function $V_\theta$ can \textbf{reliably discriminate between successful and failed trajectories}.
+We examine value transfer in \cref{fig:value}, which plots predicted values over time for successful and failed trajectories.
+For the successful rollout, predicted value increases consistently over time, while the value drops sharply when the robot drops the peg during the failed rollout.
+Thus the transferred encoder $E_\theta$ and value function $V_\theta$ \emph{reliably discriminate between successful and failed trajectories}.

+Next in \cref{fig:reconstruction} we compare ground truth camera observations for the peg task compared to images reconstructed from the corresponding latent encoding $z_t = E_\theta(o_t)$ generated by the frozen encoder.
+The images are generated by an auxiliary probe trained on all available real world data, and we reiterate that the world model itself is not trained with the reconstruction loss.
+Even though the encoder is not trained to explicitly reconstruct pixels, the the broad diverse pre-training of \Method \ forces the encoder to learn a robust representation which is able to capture the underlying state of the real-world scene, enabling the reconstructions portrayed.

 We next evaluate dynamics prediction accuracy on the Quadruped Slippery Slope task in \cref{fig:consistloss}.
 We roll a held-out real-world trajectory through the world model and compute the latent dynamics loss \cref{eq:realloss} at each timestep, yielding an average loss of $0.076$ for the pretrained model and $0.019$ after finetuning.
 To visualize the impact of this improvement, we decode predicted latent states into predicted front-left foot positions in \cref{fig:footpreds}.
 Before finetuning, the model incorrectly predicts stable contact on the PTFE surface and fails to anticipate slip; after finetuning, it accurately predicts future slippage, closely matching the real trajectory (\cref{fig:footslip}).
 This illustrates how broad simulation pretraining enables the dynamics model to generalize to real-world trajectories outside the training set.